-- (a) the registration of patents and of published applications for patents; - (b) the registration of transactions, instruments or events affecting rights in or under patents and applications; - (c) the furnishing to the Registrar of any prescribed document or description of documents in connection with any matter which is required to be registered; - (d) the correction of errors in the register and in any document filed at the Registry in connection with registration; and

-(e) the publication and advertisement of anything done under this Act or the rules in relation to the register.

-(3) Notwithstanding anything in subsection (2)(b), no notice of any implied or constructive trust shall be entered in the register and the Registrar shall not be affected by any such notice.
+- (a) the registration of patents and of published applications for patents; - (b) the registration of transactions, instruments or events affecting rights in or under patents and applications; - (c) the furnishing to the Registrar of any prescribed document or description of documents in connection with any matter which is required to be registered; - (d) the correction of errors in the register and in any document filed at the Registry in connection with registration; and - (e) the publication and advertisement of anything done under this Act or the rules in relation to the register. - (3) Notwithstanding anything in subsection (2)(b), no notice of any trust, whether express, implied or constructive, shall be entered in the register and the Registrar shall not be affected by any such notice. - (4) The register need not be kept in documentary form. - (5) Subject to the rules, the public shall have a right to inspect the register at the Registry at all convenient times. - (6) Any person who applies for a certified copy of an entry in the register or a certified extract from the register shall be entitled to obtain such a copy or extract on payment of a fee prescribed in relation to certified copies and extracts. - (7) [Deleted by Act 15 of 2012 wef 14/02/2014] - (8) Applications under subsection (6) shall be made in such manner as may be prescribed.

-(3A) A notice of an express trust or of the beneficiary of an express trust, or both, may be entered in the register; but -

-- (a) the Registrar shall not be affected by any such notice in the register; and - (b) for the avoidance of doubt, a failure to enter such notice in the register does not affect any rights or duties under the trust.

-(4) The register need not be kept in documentary form.

-(5) Subject to the rules, the public shall have a right to inspect the register at the Registry at all convenient times.

-(6) Any person who applies for a certified copy of an entry in the register or a certified extract from the register shall be entitled to obtain such a copy or extract on payment of a fee prescribed in relation to certified copies and extracts.

-(7) [Deleted by Act 15 of 2012 wef 14/02/2014]

-(8) Applications under subsection (6) shall be made in such manner as may be prescribed.

-(9) In relation to any portion of the register kept otherwise than in documentary form -
+- (9) In relation to any portion of the register kept otherwise than in documentary form - (a) the right of inspection conferred by subsection (5) is a right to inspect the material on the register; and

-- (a) the right of inspection conferred by subsection (5) is a right to inspect the material on the register; and - (b) the right to a copy or extract conferred by subsection (6) or the rules is a right to a copy or extract in a form in which it can be taken away and in which it is visible and legible.
+(b) the right to a copy or extract conferred by subsection (6) or the rules is a right to a copy or extract in a form in which it can be taken away and in which it is visible and legible.